Bill of Sale Templates

 A bill of sale is a requirement in many states.
 Where this applies, the buyer and seller must create a bill of sale and complete a title transfer form in order for the sale of the vehicle to be fully valid and registered.

-However, even when this is not a legal requirement of your state, it is sensible to complete a bill of sale when selling a car.
+However, even when this is not a legal requirement of your state, it is sensible to complete a bill of sale when selling a car and having it reviewed by a lawyer.
 This can help to avoid disputes over ownership further down the line.

 A bill of sale will normally have to contain the details of the buyer and seller, a description of the item for sale, the transactional information, any warranties permitted, and the signatures of both parties.